fastify/pre-commit/README.md

 - Contribution licenses signed etc.

-The only thing you need to do is add a `pre-commit` array to your `package.json` that specifies which scripts you want to have ran and in which order:
+The only thing you need to do is add a `pre-commit` array to your `package.json` that specifies which scripts you want to run and in which order:

 ```js
 {